 Please note there are x6 compulsory practicals that are required to be completed face to face in an Engineering Workshop.
 More information about scheduling will be advised at a later date.

 Intercultural Skills and Communication

-Students study four units per semester in all programs but your specific units will vary depending on your program and/or degree-streams.
+Students study four units per semester in all programmes but your specific units will vary depending on your programme and/or degree-streams.

-Click here to find your chosen program and then click to find out more specific unit information.
+Click here to find your chosen programme and then click to find out more specific unit information.

 We understand the challenges of study and we’re here to help you through them.

 Following these simple guidelines and tips will help you to manage your study and lead you to your best possible outcome:

 The course will start on 9 November.

 No, we cannot accept late starts for online study as the main reason that we normally show some flexibility here is due to visa and travel delays which do not apply to online study.